 Truth is there are PLENTY of things that we think make a visit to this historic and happening town a must for any globetrotters in Europe.
 From the immersive old town area at the heart of it all to the leafy reaches of the salt-wash archipelago islands on the Baltic Sea, you’ve got tons to get through, and that’s not even mentioning the nightlife and the museums, the dining and the neighborhood vibes.

-This guide will answer “is Stockholm worth visiting?” by focusing in on seven of the top features of the city, starting with just how easy it is to access in the first place these days…
+This guide will answer “is Stockholm worth visiting?” by focusing in on nine of the top features of the city, starting with just how easy it is to access in the first place these days…

 It’s a very accessible city